mpous/lidar-mapper-arduino-uno-q/README.md

 And the engineering that makes it practical has branched into several quite different technologies, each with distinct trade-offs.

 - Direct Time-of-Flight (dToF) sends a short laser pulse and measures the exact time until the reflection arrives.
-The D500 that we are using uses this.
-It works at long range (up to 12 m indoors, hundreds of metres), and accuracy doesn't degrade with distance.
+The LiDAR we are using in this project uses dToF.
+It can work up to 12 meters indoors and hundreds of metres outdoors and accuracy doesn't degrade with distance.

 - Indirect Time-of-Flight (iToF) continuously modulates the laser and measures the phase shift of the returning wave.
-Most depth cameras use this, such as Intel RealSense.
+Most depth cameras use this, such as the RealSense cameras used in robotics.

 ## Getting started